TosbackCgusBridge-Bot/CGUs-versions/Webmd/Privacy Policy.md

 Contacting WebMD About Your Personal Information or Privacy

 Please send us an email by using the Contact Us link at the bottom of every page of the WebMD Sites if you have any questions about this Privacy Policy or the personal information we maintain about you.
+We will respond to your request within a reasonable timeframe.

 You can also contact WebMD’s Privacy Office at: